ITurres/O.P-Project/README.md

  once that is ready, ill start getting all the content ready on the page. we will need:
 ~HEADER (add container and UL list with links)
-~MAIN TITLE with some text (i did first add a class named TEXT, but then i decided to change it for a h1, and so i have one class less. add paragraph with "<p>")
+~MAIN TITLE with some text (i did first add a class named TEXT, but then i decided to change it for a h1, and so i have one class less. add paragraph with "<-p->")
+~IMAGE: i chose first a copyrighted image, but after reading the project landing module again, i changed it for one from the website "pexels".
+Add alt text.